zwelisha/silicon-overdrive/README.md

 ## Description
-This API endpoint consumes the Slack messaging methods to post a custom message to a passed channel.
+This API endpoint consumes the Slack messaging methods to post a custom message to a channel.

 ## Getting Started